tedheikkila/employee-tracker/README.md

   To contribute to this app, please follow these instructions:

   Please add descriptive commit messages and comments.
-Remember to do a npm install for mysql and other relevant packages, then create a .gitignore for the node_modules and package-lock.json folder if/when pushing to GitHub.
+Remember to do a npm install for mysql, inquirer, and other relevant packages, then create a .gitignore for the node_modules and package-lock.json folder if/when pushing to GitHub.

   ## License